Fractional CMO

 Built for Series A-B Bay Area startup CEO ($5M-$30M ARR).
 Applies to Heads of Growth, founder-led marketing operators, post-Series A operators between in-house CMO hires, and similar embedded leadership buyers.

-Fractional CMO is a Bay Area Layer 2 engagement product priced at $15,000–$20,000/month.
-Format: 6–12 months · weekly call + onsite quarterly + performance reporting.
+Fractional CMO is a Bay Area specialist engagement priced at $15,000-$20,000/month.
+Format: 6-12 months · weekly call + onsite quarterly + performance reporting.
 Deliverable: Embedded strategic CMO seat with weekly cadence, quarterly onsite, monthly performance reporting.
-Built for Series A-B Bay Area startup CEO ($5M–$30M ARR).
-Routes through ICP funnels, problem pages, and referrals; reached when the buyer has matched their state to the tier.
+Built for Series A-B Bay Area startup CEO ($5M-$30M ARR).
+Reached through ICP pages, problem pages, and referrals when the buyer has matched their situation to the offer.
 Each engagement is fixed-scope at the start and cannot drift mid-engagement.

 Price